And now, a guest post from Richard Macaulay, Scottish speaking OS Certified Pro. Please read with a funny accent…

 Try it with these resets below and see what you learn:

 Head nodding in any position slowly will allow us to challenge the muscles of our upper back.
 Slow head nodding affords us the time to increase the input by allowing us the opportunity to move our eyes around, further stimulating the vestibular system – something that is not always as easy to do if you are prone to fast head nodding.

 Rocking slowly allows you to feel what it is like when you use muscles and not gravity/momentum to move you backwards/forwards.
 Rocking slowly playing with different foot/knee/hand positions allows me to find sticking points and/or areas that most engage and release tension.

 Rolling slowly allows for a huge amount of quality tactile contact with the floor, removes momentum and asks us to fire up our vestibular system and look where we want to go and lead with our head in order to get there.

 Cross crawling slowly really challenges our vestibular system and righting reflex – try bringing your knee up whilst keeping your chest tall and hold this position.
-You will soon discover the wonder that is you hip flexors as well as challenge your balance in every muscle surrounding your ankle and knee.
+You will soon discover the wonder that is your hip flexors, as well as challenge your balance in every muscle surrounding your ankle and knee.

-Richard is an OS level 2 coach (the only one in the United Kingdom and Ireland).
-He co-owns bodycarewecare with his wife Karen in Scotland.
+Richard is an OS Certified Pro.
+He co-owns bodycarewecare with his wife Karen.
 Their philosophy has always been about movement, food and fun.
 In his 12 year career Richard has been fortunate enough to work with business men/women and now spends most of his time working with youth rugby players and performance athletes on the representative ladder working towards international honours.

 In his free time Richard in a devoted family man with two children.
 Richard came to OS after a bad back injury and has found true joy which training brings him through physical well being.
 To learn about Richard go to www.bodycarewecare.com